 ANTT addresses the historical weaknesses that inhibit practice, and provides health care workers with a logical practice framework that promotes safe and efficient aseptic technique for this critical clinical competency.

-Healthcare associated infections (HCAI) result in significant mortality and morbidity internationally.
-It is estimated that 30-70% of HCAI’s are preventable (ECDC 2013 & CDC 2016).
+Healthcare associated infections (HAI) result in significant mortality and morbidity internationally.
+It is estimated that 30-70% of HAI’s are preventable (ECDC 2013 & CDC 2016).
 When performing aseptic technique, healthcare workers aim to protect patients from infection.
 However, poor aseptic technique actually presents risk to the patient.

 ANTT is for